 Amazon Autocomplete, by function, helps consumers find what they want.
 But it also helps marketers discover dynamic keywords.

 Install Keywords Everywhere on your browser to increase the impact of your autocomplete research efforts.

 Keywords Everywhere displays CPC stats and competitive data on keywords.
 It peppers your research with potent stats.
-You’ll be able to view CPC and volume stats on drop down suggested Amazon search terms.
+You’ll be able to view CPC and search volume stats on suggested Amazon search terms.

 Soovle – The Amazon Keyword Tool You’ve Missed

 Whenever I bring up Soovle, people think I’m pushing a new cooking method.
 While many old-school keyword researchers know Soovle, it’s still a drastically overlooked tool.